tobecrazy/Google-ADK/README.md

 ### Model Update

-The travel agent now uses Openrouter models for enhanced performance and fallback options.
+The travel agent now uses ModelScope open-source models for enhanced performance and fallback options.
 The models are configured to automatically switch in case of rate limits, ensuring continuous operation.
+This represents a major upgrade from Google's Gemini models to Chinese open-source alternatives including Qwen and DeepSeek models.

 ### Usage Instructions